 The USDA Certified Biobased Label is also applicable to products imported for sale in the U.S. as long as they meet the same criteria as U.S.-sourced biobased products.
 Even if they are considered to be biobased in their countries of origin, these imported products will carry the label only if they meet specific USDA BioPreferred Program criteria.

 There is no specified deadline for application submissions.
 Applications to the USDA BioPreferred Program are evaluated on a first-come-first-serve basis.
 Companies can only use the label on the biobased product identified in their application when they receive the notice of certification from the USDA.
 Rejected applicants can submit revised applications for reconsideration.

 Certification remains valid only if the certified product complies with the required minimum biobased content.
 If the USDA revises the required minimum levels, the certified product must meet the new requirement to continue using the label.

 Source: Voluntary Labeling Program for Biobased Products (Final Rule), Federal Register Vol. 76 No. 13 Pages 3790-3813 Published January 20, 2011

-The Center for Industrial Research and Service (CIRAS) at Iowa State University of Science and Technology, with the USDA at the helm, help established the required minimum biobased content for the BioPreferred Program.
+The Center for Industrial Research and Service (CIRAS) at Iowa State University of Science and Technology, with the USDA at the helm, helped establish the required minimum biobased content for the BioPreferred Program.
 By June 2004, Beta Analytic has analyzed more than 200 biobased products for CIRAS and delivered the results within 1-3 weeks.
-ISO 9001 conformant Beta Analytic has proven to be a reliable service provider over the years.
+ISO 17025-accredited Beta Analytic has proven to be a reliable service provider over the years.